October 2025 Schedule

 September 6 – November 29, 2025

 You are invited!
-In September, the MAG’s #FirstFridaysRedDeer evening will also offer a first-look at gallery 2 exhibit Under the Influence…
+The MAG’s #FirstFridaysRedDeer evening will also offer a first-look at gallery 2 exhibit Under the Influence…

 The Red Deer Polytechnic Permanent Art Collection was started by former Instructor Ian Cook, with the idea that students should see important works beyond photographic slides and visual aids.
 Ian helped to collect, donate and grow original works by Canadian and International masters.
 This exhibition will feature the works that were collected by or Under the Influence of Ian during his time at RDP.